-- A type constructor or class can be an operator, beginning with a colon; e.g. : :.
-The lexical syntax is the same as that for data constructors - Data type and type-synonym declarations can be written infix, parenthesised if you want further arguments.
+- A type constructor or class can be any non-reserved operator.
+Symbols used in types are always like capitalized identifiers; they are never variables.
+Note that this is different from the lexical syntax of data constructors, which are required to begin with a:. - Data type and type-synonym declarations can be written infix, parenthesised if you want further arguments.
 E.g.